CrowdStrike/automactc/README.md

 	automactc.py -m dirlist -E /path/to/KnownDevDirectory

-By default, the following directories and file are excluded:
+By default, the following directories and file are excluded on live systems:

 	/.fseventsd (to reduce output verbosity)
 	/.DocumentRevisions-V100 (to reduce output verbosity)